DRVV/dify-multiagent-chat/README.md

 After making changes to the component:

-1. Build the package: `cd DifyChatComponent && npm run build`
+1. Build the package: `cd DifyMultiagentChat && npm run build`
 2. Run the demo: `npm run dev`
 3. Test your changes at `http://localhost:3000`

 ## 📋 Configuration

-The demo uses the DifyChatComponent with the following configuration:
+The demo uses the DifyMultiagentChat with the following configuration:

 ```tsx
 const config = {